Is Marketing a Good Major?

 Placeholder

-Read more: How to Be Successful in College
+Read more: How to Be Successful in College: 9 Tips

-If you’re interested in earning your bachelor’s degree in marketing, the University of London’s Bsc in Marketing online degree is a good place to start.
-Or experience for yourself whether a career in marketing could be a good fit with the Meta Social Media Marketing or Marketing Analytics Professional Certificates.
+If you want to earn your bachelor’s degree in marketing, the University of London’s BSc in Marketing online degree is a good place to start.
+Or experience whether a career in marketing could be a good fit with the Meta Social Media Marketing or Marketing Analytics Professional Certificates.
 Build the skills you’ll need for an entry-level role and earn a credential for your resume.

 Article sources